MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/get-started.md

 # Get started with Dynamics 365 Guides

 Ready to get started with Microsoft Dynamics 365 Guides?
-Follow these three steps to jumpstart your learning curve!
+Follow these three steps to jumpstart your learning curve.

 |![Screenshot of PC app.](media/pc-app.jpg "Screenshot of PC app")|![Screenshot of HoloLens app.](media/hololens-app.jpg "Screenshot of HoloLens app")|![Screenshot of woman operating a guide.](media/best-practices.jpg "Screenshot of woman operating a guide")|
 |-----------------------------------|-----------------------------------|-----------------------------------|